nevoit/Real-Time-Event-Prediction/README.md

 In memory of [Lior Tkach](https://www.linkedin.com/in/lior-tkach/) (M.Sc. student in [Prof. Robert Moskovitch's lab](https://www.ise.bgu.ac.il/cdalab/)), who was tragically killed in [a terror attack on October 7th, 2023](https://en.wikipedia.org/wiki/2023_Hamas_attack_on_Israel).

-Lior's passion for knowledge and dedication to his work were evident in his constructive comments and pivotal role in debugging the code for this repository.
 His memory lives on in our hearts and in the work we continue to do.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>